On this page

 }

-You can mark any of the fields as required in the Custom Schema.
+Mark any field as required in the Custom Schema.
 Payloads that omit a required field or use the wrong type for a key fail validation and block saving until you fix them.

 Using strongly typed payloads in your code

-Even when you enable strong typing, the SDK interaction stays the same: you still read payloads from variant.payload and apply your own types in code.
+When you enable strong typing, the SDK interaction stays the same: read payloads from variant.payload and apply your own types in code.

 In TypeScript, you can define a matching type: